injae/cppm/README.md

 ![Linux](https://github.com/injae/cppm/workflows/Linux/badge.svg) | ![Windows](https://github.com/injae/cppm/workflows/Windows/badge.svg) | ![MacOS](https://github.com/injae/cppm/workflows/MacOS/badge.svg) |

 ![](cppm_demo.gif)
+> My native language is not English.
+Please let me know if you have any problems with grammar.
+> This project was inspired by Rust's Cargo.
+> So the configuration of the configuration file is almost similar to Rust's Cargo.toml.
 > Cppm is a cross platform C++ project manager like Rust's Cargo.
 > Cmake is as difficult to use as package manager in other languages.
 > So, like other package managers, to manage the C++ project,